 This project aims to increase awareness of sexual and gender diversity, promote safe and inclusive sport and recreation environments and develop a flexible model of engagement that can be adapted for other sporting codes and their governing bodies.

 Racism, It stops with me

 This national campaign aims to promote a clear understanding in the Australian community of what racism is, and how it can be prevented and reduced.
-Play by the Rules has partnered with the campaign and produced a powerful TV Community Service Announcement (CSA) and a Racism in Sport toolkit
+Play by the Rules has partnered with the campaign and produced a powerful TV Community Service Announcement (CSA) which is available via the Play by the Rules website.

 Postal Address: PO Box 147, Civic Square, Canberra, ACT, 2608